jeremygoldman/DownCloud/README.md

 ------
 To install Selenium, run: `pip install selenium` or follow the instructions [here](http://goo.gl/JmxrPT)

-To install FSWatch:
+To install fswatch:
   * first run `brew install fswatch` if you've installed Homebrew.
 If you haven't, you definitely should.
-  * Once FSWatch has installed, run:
+  * Once fswatch has installed, run:

   `fswatch -o [PATH OF IFTTT FAVORITES.TXT FILE] | xargs -n1 -I{} [PATH OF soundcloud_like_dl.py]`